syndesisio/syndesis-quickstarts/README.md

 ## Become part of the Syndesis community!
 <img align="left" width="200" height="200" src="img//hey-girl-read-the-quick-start-guide-and-call-me-back-k.jpg">

 We are an Open Source, Apache 2 Licensed project.
 You are free to use our project but to ensure the health of our project we need your feedback.
 Become a part of [our community](https://syndesis.io/community/).
-We love hearing your experiences, please log any issues you find or even better contribute a patch back for it.
+Did I menation we love hearing your experiences?
+Please log any issues you find or even better contribute a patch back for it.
 Good luck, and please give us feedback!
 We love you!

 [@Syndesisio](https://twitter.com/syndesisio)